The ArchiMate metamodel

 About ArchiMate metamodels

-The metamodel for the 2.1 and 3.0.1 version of the standard are exported in HTML format.
+The metamodel for the 3.0.1 version of the standard is exported in HTML format.
 To view the metamodel, please use these links:

 As said earlier, the UML this article refers to should be “correct”.
 Please let me know if you notice issues.
 However, a few remarks should be kept in mind: